Copper Foil Not Sticking

 A: Foil not sticking

 I agree with the comment about buying cheap foil to save a little.
-It cost me more at the end due to foil not sticking; foil ripping and wasted time doing it over.
+It cost me more at the end due to copper foil not sticking; foil ripping and wasted time doing it over.

 Make sure you not only remove the oil that comes from cutting but also the glass dust from sanding.
 It acts like a powder and foil will not stick.
 Good luck.

 A: Copper seems to be the worst

 Copper does not age well.
 I suggest never buying more than you can use in three months.
 Silver and black seems to age better.